How to Fix “Unable to Connect Apple CarPlay” Error?

 Disable All the Siri Options in Siri & Search Settings

-2. Wait till the power menu of the iPhone is shown and once shown, hold the iPhone’s Home button for 5 seconds.
+2. When the power menu appears, hold the Home button for about 5 seconds.

 Refresh the iPhone Memory

-3. Then release the Home button and enable Siri in the iPhone’s Settings.
+3. Release the Home button and turn Siri back on.

 Force Restart the iPhone